 The preparation of surfaces for painting as specified in Section 09900 - Painting and Protective Coatings.

-Type S (for Clarifier or Float Thickener Slab):

-Wood float and screed with straight edges.

-Provide steel toweled finish Type S-2.

 Concrete Curbs:

 Float top the surface of the curb smooth, and finish all discontinuous edges with a steel edger.

 After the concrete has taken its initial set, remove the front form and give the exposed vertical surface an ordinary wall finish, Type W 1.